sdaqo/anipy-cli/README.md

 > ## Script working again, yeah, except of quality selection which is coming soon.
-The workaround is done with Selenium and is pretty bad I will try to make this better (or not).
+The workaround is done with Selenium and is pretty bad, I am going to try and make it better.

 # anipy-cli
 ### Little tool written in python to watch anime from the terminal (the better way to watch anime)